lost2003times/Cybersecurity_-learning/Courses/TCM Practical Cyber Security/Domain 1 - Networking Refresher/The OSI Model.md

 ---
+The pneumonic to remember the layers : Please Do Not Throw Sausage Pizza Away.
+1. **Physical** - data cables, cat6
+2. **Data** - Switching, MAC addresses
+3. **Network** - IP addresses, routing
+4. **Transport** - TCP/UDP
+5. **Session** - session management
+6. **Presentation** - WMV, JPEG, MOV
+7. **Application** - HTTP, SMTP

+When we receive data we go from top to bottom and when we transmit data we go from bottom to top of this physical layer.
+Example: If someone asks you to troubleshoot there Internet, so you start with the Physical layer.

 The OSI (Open Systems Interconnection) model is a conceptual framework that standardizes the functions of a communication system into seven distinct layers.
 Each layer has specific responsibilities and interacts with the layers above and below it.
 The OSI model provides a structured approach to understanding and designing network protocols and communication systems.
 Here's a brief overview of each layer:

 1. Physical Layer: The physical layer is responsible for the transmission and reception of raw unstructured data bits over a physical medium.
 It defines the electrical, mechanical, and functional characteristics of the physical interface between devices.